voidstarsec/hw-hacking-lab/wiki/soldering.md

 # [Soldering](./soldering)

 Whether you are tearing down a new router or looking for a new target to perform fault injection, you will need to solder at some point during your hardware hacking journey.
-Soldering is the process of joining metal surfaces with "solder"; this creates a conductive connection between the two soldered points.
+Soldering is the process of joining metal surfaces with "solder"; creating a conductive connection between the two soldered points.
 Soldering is useful when populating unused debug pin headers or connecting wires to points on your target circuit board that you wish to interact with.

 ## Soldering Irons